gitforwork2/gitforwork.github.io/_posts/2017-5-17-eb5-regional-center.md

 11	| West Virginia
 20	| Wisconsin
 1	| Wyoming

+USCIS, EB5 approved projects can be found on their [website ](https://www.uscis.gov/working-united-states/permanent-workers/employment-based-immigration-fifth-preference-eb-5/immigrant-investor-regional-centers)

 ### What are the types of common commercial activity undertaken by the regional centers approved by USCIS?
 - Various types of Wholesale trading business